WARGit/NostalgiaPi/README.md

 There is currently no debugging built in, this will be added in future via a flag in the config file

+Please raise any issues you find or feedback, thank you!